Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/wiring.md

 If something is not lighting up, check your connections you wired up!

+Next you can decide if you want to add a voltage Monitor (below), or a [Solar Panel or Extra Battery](https://digital-naturalism-laboratories.github.io/Mothbox/docs/building/powersources/), or if you haven't yet made your [UV attractor, it's time to do that!](https://digital-naturalism-laboratories.github.io/Mothbox/docs/building/attractor/)

+And if you are all set with those options, it's time to start [USING YOUR MOTHBOX](https://digital-naturalism-laboratories.github.io/Mothbox/docs/usage/basic/)

 # (Optional) Monitor your voltage!
 The mothbox images are programmed to monitor and log their voltages.
 This doesn't affect their use, but there may be situations for advanced users where you might want to only turn your mothbox on, if it has a certain percentage of its battery charged.
 For instance if you connect a solar panel to your Mothbox, you might want to wait until your battery is fully charged before arming it to run for an entire night.